-- Survey 2 being requested during one of the busiest production periods of the year - Survey 2 took more than double the amount of time to complete - Survey 2 asked for more in depth and potentially more sensitive information - Survey 2 encouraged farms to self-identify a result of the reduced completion rate in Survey 2, medium and large farms needed to be grouped together for analysis to protect the identity of large farms.
+- Survey 2 being requested during one of the busiest production periods of the year - Survey 2 took more than double the amount of time to complete - Survey 2 asked for more in depth and potentially more sensitive information - Survey 2 encouraged farms to self-identify

+Both surveys saw a larger proportion of FCO's large and medium producer members respond, though FCO has a larger number of small grower members overall than medium and large growers combined.
+As a result of the reduced completion rate in Survey 2, medium and large farms needed to be grouped together for analysis to protect the identity of large farms.
 This was not necessary in Survey 1 due to strong completion rates by all farm size categories.
 The response rate was consistent with FCO's past member engagement experience and suggests that responses received in Survey 1 may be reflective of greater than two-thirds of FCO members' production area.
 Regardless of completion rates, both surveys yielded useful data.